-The oil and gas industry is increasingly dependent on digital and industrial control technologies to conduct certain exploration, development and production activities.
-Occidental relies on digital and industrial control systems, related infrastructure, technologies and networks to run its business and to control and manage its oil and gas, chemicals, marketing and pipeline operations.
-Use of the internet, cloud services, mobile communication systems and other public networks exposes Occidental's business and that of other third parties with whom Occidental does business to cyber attacks.
-Cyber attacks on businesses have escalated in recent years.
+The oil and gas industry is increasingly dependent on information technology (IT) and industrial control systems (ICS) to conduct certain exploration, development and production activities.
+Occidental relies on digital and industrial control systems, related infrastructure, technologies and networks to run its businesses and to control and manage its oil and gas, chemicals, marketing and pipeline operations.
+Use of the internet, cloud services, mobile communication systems and other public networks exposes Occidental's businesses and those of third parties with whom Occidental does business, and relies on for certain services including related to Occidental's systems and data, to the risk of cyber attacks, which have escalated in recent years.

-Information and industrial control technology system failures, network disruptions and breaches of data security could disrupt our operations by causing delays, impeding processing of transactions and reporting financial results, leading to the unintentional disclosure of company, partner, customer or employee information or could damage our reputation.
-A cyber attack involving our information or industrial control systems and related infrastructure, or that of our business associates, could negatively impact our operations in a variety of ways, including, but not limited to, the following:
+Information and industrial control technology system failures, network disruptions and breaches of data security could disrupt Occidental's operations by causing delays, impeding processing of transactions and reporting financial results, or leading to the unintentional disclosure of company, partner, customer or employee information that could damage its reputation.
+A cyber attack on Occidental's information or industrial control systems and related infrastructure, or those of its business associates or third-party service providers, could negatively impact Occidental's operations in a variety of ways, including, but not limited to:

-- Unauthorized access to seismic data, reserves information, strategic information or other sensitive or proprietary information could have a negative impact on Occidental's ability to compete for oil and natural gas resources; - Data corruption, communication or systems interruption or other operational disruption during drilling activities could result in delays and failure to reach the intended target or cause a drilling incident; - Data corruption, communication or systems interruption or operational disruptions of production-related infrastructure could result in a loss of production or accidental discharge; - A cyber attack on OxyChem's operations could result in a disruption of the manufacturing and marketing of its products or a potential HSE hazard; - A cyber attack on a vendor or service provider could result in supply chain disruptions, which could delay or halt our construction and development projects; - A cyber attack on third-party gathering, pipeline, processing, terminal or other infrastructure systems could delay or prevent Occidental from producing, transporting, processing and marketing its production; - A cyber attack involving commodities exchanges or financial institutions could slow or halt commodities trading, thus preventing Occidental from marketing its production or engaging in hedging activities; - A cyber attack that halts activities at a power generation facility or refinery using natural gas as feedstock could have a significant impact on the natural gas market; - A cyber attack on a communications network or power grid could cause operational disruption; - A cyber attack on Occidental's automated and surveillance systems could cause a loss in production and potential HSE hazards; - A deliberate corruption of Occidental's financial or operating data could result in events of non-compliance which could then lead to regulatory fines or penalties; and - A cyber attack resulting in the loss or disclosure of, or damage to, Occidental's or any of its customer's or supplier's data or confidential information could harm its business by damaging its reputation, subjecting Occidental to potential financial or legal liability and requiring it to incur significant costs, including costs to repair or restore its systems and data or to take other remedial steps.
+- Adversely impacting Occidental's ability to compete for oil and natural gas resources; - Resulting in delays and failure to reach the intended target or cause a drilling incident; - Resulting in a loss of production or accidental discharge: - Resulting in a disruption of the manufacturing and marketing of its products or a potential HSE hazard; - Resulting in supply chain disruptions, which could delay or halt Occidental's construction and development projects; - Delaying or preventing Occidental from producing, transporting, processing and marketing its production; - Slowing or halting commodities trading, thus preventing Occidental from marketing its production or engaging in hedging activities: - Adversely impacting the natural gas market; - Causing operational disruption; - Causing a loss in production or a potential HSE hazard: - Resulting in events of non-compliance which could then lead to regulatory fines or other penalties and legal liability; - Damaging Occidental's reputation, subjecting it to potential financial or legal liability, regulatory fines and penalties and requiring it to incur significant costs, including compliance costs, costs to repair or restore its systems and data or to take other remedial steps.